 I certainly believe that it’s critical for your investing to be tax efficient.
 However, at the end of my post on that subject, I also said, “Keep in mind, like any part of investing, one should not invest solely for tax avoidance.”

 Most personal finance books say you should put away the maximum possible in retirement accounts.
 What they don’t talk about is when you have to start withdrawing money from your retirement accounts.
-They only talk about the accumulation phase, and all state your expenses are lower after you retire.
-Another Suze Orman type financial advice that doesn’t always apply to everyone.
+They talk only about the accumulation phase, and all of the authors state that your expenses will be lower after you retire — another piece of Suze Orman-type financial advice that doesn’t always apply to everyone.

-Tax deferred accounts, does NOT mean tax avoidance.
+Tax-deferred accounts do NOT mean tax avoidance.

-I Have To Pay More In Taxes When I Retire?!?
+I Have to Pay More in Taxes When I Retire?!

-So let’s assume you take out 4% annually from that retirement account, or $180,000.
-At today’s tax rates, that puts you in the 28% tax bracket.
-Obviously this isn’t counting for inflation, so let’s use the next lower tax bracket of 25%.
+So let’s assume you take out 4%, or $180,000, annually from that retirement account.
+At today’s tax rates, that puts you in the 32% tax bracket.
+Obviously, this isn’t accounting for inflation, so let’s use the next lower tax bracket of 24%.
 That’s still higher than if it were all investment income and/or dividends in a taxable account — currently taxed at 15%.

-Disadvantages Of Retirement Accounts
+Disadvantages of Retirement Accounts

-- Required distributions – With the exception of Roth accounts, you are required to take money out of your retirement account starting at 70 1/2.
+- Required distributions.
+With the exception of Roth accounts, you are required to take money out of your retirement account starting at 70 1/2.

-- Taxed at ordinary income rates – This is perhaps the killer if you only put money into a retirement account.
-You are taxed at ordinary income rates.
-Depending upon other sources of retirement income and amount saved, it’s possible you are in a higher tax bracket than before retirement.
-Also taxes in the future are an unknown.
+- Taxed at ordinary income rates.
+This is perhaps the killer if you put money into only a retirement account.
+Depending on other sources of retirement income and the amount saved, it’s possible you are in a higher tax bracket than before retirement.
+Also, your future taxes are an unknown.